Jeep Gas Tank Fires: The Defect, The Evidence, & The Lawsuit Filed

 When FCA sold these rear-tank Jeeps, the executives at FCA decided that instead of moving gas tanks forward of the rear axle, they would let people die.
 By refusing to buy back these dangerous rear-tank Jeeps and instead allowing them to stay on the road, FCA’s executives are currently deciding to save money and allow more people to burn.

-FCA’s customers, including Mrs. Gilreath and her family, deserved better.
+FCA’s customers, including the family that we represent, deserved better.
 If an individual person killed people for money, that person would get a life sentence or worse.
 All FCA’s executives got was another paycheck.

 Our law firms have already held FCA accountable in court once.
 Apparently, that wasn’t enough.